 Early puberty plays a huge role in the mental and physical health of a young woman later in life.

-Psychologically, young girls, who mature early, are treated as if they are older.
-Older boys hit on them, and they are more likely to be sexually harassed.
+Psychologically, people treat young girls who mature early as if they are older.
+Older boys hit on them.
+Unfortunately, they are also more likely to suffer sexual harassment.
 This is all at an age where brain development is still taking place.

 - Try to consume only fresh, raw whole foods.
 Processed and packaged food may have a high amount of phthalates.
 This includes canned food.

 - Ditch the plastic and try only to buy products that come in glass.